 - Press the start menu button, now search for Command Prompt then click “Run as administrator”.

 net stop bits net stop wuauserv net stop appidsvc net stop cryptsvc ren %systemroot%SoftwareDistribution SoftwareDistribution.bak ren %systemroot%system32catroot2 catroot2.bak net start bits net start wuauserv net start appidsvc net start cryptsvc

 - Restart your computer then check to see if the issue persists.

 Solution 2: Disabling your Antivirus

 Many antivirus software conflicts your Windows downloaded updates and quarantines them.
-Antivirus is designed to stop the download of files which are meant to change your existing system files.
+Antivirus is designed to stop the download of files that are meant to change your existing system files.
 Although they update their protocols with any new developments (like the new files which are meant to be downloaded from the Windows update), it is possible that they didn’t update their definitions yet.

 Disabling your antivirus is a risky move and might expose you to a number of threats.
 Hence we should only disable them momentarily and run the Update Manager.
 If our problem gets solved, we can keep it disabled until the download the complete.
 If not, you can switch it back On anytime.

 Many users reported that the Windows 10 update wouldn’t download over their wireless connection.
 It may be a problem with your wireless driver or the current operating system may not be willing to accept the download over a wireless connection.